HenrikBengtsson/shellcheck-repl/README.md

 ## Bypassing the ShellCheck validation

-You can bypass the ShellCheck validation by preceding the command with one or more leading spaces.
+You can bypass the ShellCheck validation by appending two spaces to the command with.
 For instance, assume we get:

 ```sh
 $ words="lorem ipsum dolor"